-Consumer data privacy matters more than ever.
-From Europe’s General Data Protection Regulation (GDPR) to the California Consumer Privacy Act (CCPA), the California Privacy Rights Act (CPRA), and China’s Personal Information Protection Law (PIPL), as well as similar data privacy mandates in Brazil, South Africa, Thailand, and Canada, pressure is mounting on organizations everywhere to implement systems and processes that ensure responsible management of customer data.
+For brands and ecommerce businesses, responsible customer data management matters more than ever.
+From the European Union’s General Data Protection Regulation (GDPR) to the California Consumer Privacy Act (CCPA), the California Privacy Rights Act (CPRA), and China’s Personal Information Protection Law (PIPL), as well as similar privacy laws and data privacy mandates in Brazil, South Africa, Thailand, and Canada, pressure is mounting on organizations everywhere to implement systems and processes that ensure secure data collection and management.

 So, what can your organization do to avoid a costly data breach?

-Let’s take a closer look at how the customer data platform’s features and capabilities ensure your organization complies with data privacy regulations.
+Let’s take a closer look at how the customer data platform’s various use cases ensure your organization not only complies with data privacy regulations but also helps to foster customer loyalty and improve retention.

 Removing data silos